jlhernando/index-coverage-extractor/README.md

 ![Select GSC properties](/img/select-gsc-props-terminal.png)

 Select one or multiple properties using the spacebar.
+Move up and down using the arrow keys.

 When this is done, your will see the processing messages in your terminal while the script runs.